nvdaaddons/DevGuide/readme.md

 Planned sections:

-* What is an app module.
-* App module scripts.
-* Defining objects representing different parts of a program.
-* Silencing NVDA for a program.
-* How app developers can help NVDA users through accessible app designs.
+* How app developers can help NVDA users through accessible app designs (not written yet).
-* A few worked out examples and examples from existing app modules from NVDA core and from community.
+* A few worked out examples and examples from existing app modules from NVDA core and from community (more examples needed).
 * These topics may change.

 ## Drivers ##